J. T. Riddle: New York Mets

 On May 29, 2022, Riddle was traded to the New York Mets for cash considerations.
 He was assigned to the Triple-A Syracuse Mets as a depth option.
+In 61 appearances for Syracuse, he batted .254/.276/.436 with eight home runs and 30 RBI.
 On October 13, Riddle elected to become a free agent.

 Lexington Legends

 On June 28, 2024, Riddle signed with the Lexington Legends of the Atlantic League of Professional Baseball.
 In 50 games for Lexington, he slashed .220/.295/.376 with seven home runs, 32 RBI, and five stolen bases.
 Riddle retired from professional baseball on December 4 to coach the Franklin County High School baseball team.

 On June 6, 2025, Riddle came out of retirement and re-signed with the Legends.
+In 30 appearances for the club, he batted .252/.315/.339 with two home runs, 14 RBI, and one stolen base.
+On September 18, it was announced that Riddle would again be retiring from professional baseball.

 Personal life

 Riddle has a younger sister.
 In high school, he also played basketball.